 - The Head Start State Collaboration Project coordinates early learning and comprehensive services between local Head Start programs and local, state, federal government agencies that are informed by the current Head Start Assessment Report and Strategic Plan.

-- The Early Childhood Mental Health (ECMH) Consultation Project assists early care and education programs in identifying and addressing child behavioral issues in early learning environments.
+- The Infant Early Childhood Mental Health (IECMH) Consultation Project assists early care and education programs in identifying and addressing child behavioral issues in early learning environments.

 - The Family Support Centers, overseen by grantee Maryland Family Network, provide free, comprehensive services, either on-site or through referral, to families, targeting parents and their children from birth through age three.